johnfedoruk/bangular/aio/content/tutorial/toh-pt5.md

 *Routes* tell the router which view to display when a user clicks a link or pastes a URL into the browser address bar.

-A typical Angular `Route` has two properties:
+A typical Bangular `Route` has two properties:

 1. `path`: a string that matches the URL in the browser address bar.
 1. `component`: the component that the router should create when navigating to this route.